Oblation (statue): Model

-The identity of the person who served as the model of the sculpture has been long been the subject of speculation.
+The identity of the person who served as the model of the sculpture has long been the subject of speculation.

-University literature records the names of two persons who served as a model for the oblation: Tolentino's student assistant Anastacio Caedo, and Tolentino's brother-in-law, Virgilio Raymundo.
+University literature records the names of two individuals who served as models for the oblation: Tolentino's student assistant, Anastacio Caedo, and Tolentino's brother-in-law, Virgilio Raymundo.
 Specifically, Tolentino used Caedo's physique and Raymundo's proportion for reference.
 Caedo would later become a professor of Fine Arts in the university himself, succeeding the deceased Tolentino.
 His works now form part of the University Collection, and one of his monuments of Jose Rizal for the German government was installed in an eponymous Park in Wilhelmsfeld, Germany.
 Caedo was the one who created the U.P.
 Baguio Oblation.

-A persistent urban legend has it, however, that director-actor Fernando Poe, Sr. was the model, as he was a student at the university at the time the Oblation was being made.
+An urban legend claims that director-actor Fernando Poe, Sr. was the model, as he was a student at the university at the time the Oblation was being made.
 Other names that have said to pose for the sculpture include a friend of Tolentino, Ferdinand Glenn Gagarin and fireman June Villanueva.